thamyis100/suspending_the_scheduler/Readme.md

 ## Expected Outcome

-The **Blue LED** should occasionally light up, indicating that the higher-priority `RedLed` task preempted the `GreenLed` task, causing contention on the shared resource.
+The **Blue LED** should not light up, indicating that there were no contentioin problem again.

 ## Conclusion